What happens after your license has been revoked?

 Singapore has very little leniency when it comes to those violating traffic provisions.
 We run on a demerit points system, and depending on what type of offense you commit, you can face different types of punishments.
-It can be as simple as paying a fine, or as serious as having your license revoked and suspended. you can have your license suspended or revoked.
+It can be as straightforward as having points deducted and paying a fine, or as serious as having your license revoked and suspended.

 1. Minor traffic offense with a composite of fine

 If you’ve committed a minor infraction with a composite fine, a Notice of Traffic Offence will be sent to you stating what you’ve been charged with.
 The notice will state an offer of composition, which is the sum you have to pay to settle the notice without going to court.

 You can make the payment through various different channels.
 Further information on these methods of payments are available at the Singapore Police Force’s website.

 Read more: How to renew your license in Singapore

 2. Minor traffic offence without an offer of composition

 For this type of offense with no offer of composition, you’ll receive a Notice to Attend Court.
 This means you’ll have to attend Traffic Court on the date stated on your notice.
 The offence will be heard before a judge.

 After your court appearance, you’ll be given a Payment Advice by the Court Officer.
 You’ll then have to use the Payment Advice to make payment at the Automated Collection System kiosks located in the Finance Section and Crime Registry at Level 1 of the State Courts.